MonashDataFluency/data-fluency-website/content/intro_to_python/intro.md

 Data Fluency
 ```

-Notice that "Data Carpentry" is printed only once.
+Notice that "Data Fluency" is printed only once.

 **Tip**: `print` and `type` are built-in functions in Python.
 Later in this
 lesson, we will introduce methods and user-defined functions.
 The Python